As virus surges, Trump rallies keep packing in thousands

 Democrat Joe Biden, in contrast, has shunned rallies and instead holds online and drive-in events where people honk their horns to show support.
 He calls the Trump rallies “super-spreader events” and says he’s listening to the warnings of public health experts.

 Since Feb.
 7, when Trump told author Bob Woodward that he knew the coronavirus was airborne and deadlier than than the flu, the president has hosted more than 50 rallies in more than two dozen states.
+They were halted during most of March, April and May because of the pandemic.
+After they resumed in late June, they were held primarily outdoors at airports.

 Mask use is spotty.
 Some people cover their mouths but not their noses.
 And by the end of Trump’s hour-plus speeches, some masks are slung low around people’s chins.
 The campaign makes a point to ask people sitting behind Trump — and likely to captured on camera — to wear masks, but they don’t always comply.